35 Awesome DIY Sofa Tables/Console Tables to Place Your Coffee

 Just as its name suggests, this project will take you roughly about 10 minutes if you have ready-made materials with you.

 From a glance, this may look like just any other farmhouse-styled table; however, if you look closely it also presents some interesting entryway table plans.

-Its legs are made from 1 inchx4 inch wooden planks while the top is made from a wider but thinner piece of wood.
+Its legs are made from 1 inch x 4 inches wooden planks while the top is made from a wider but thinner piece of wood.

 Once again, you don’t have to go for some ready-made pieces from your local store as you can always repurpose the scrap wood from your garage.

 The design is really simple and in fact, even if this is your first time holding a hammer, this should be a no-brainer.

 The good thing about being a DIY person is that you can make good use of almost any other kind of scrap wood.